 A catastrophic plan, otherwise known as catastrophic insurance, is a type of health insurance coverage created by the Affordable Care Act.
 It is only available to people under age 30 or people who cannot afford other health insurance coverage.
 Individuals as well as families may purchase catastrophic plans, but every family member on the plan must be eligible for enrollment in a catastrophic plan.
 In order to enroll in a catastrophic plan, an individual at least 30 years old must obtain certification from an exchange that he or she does not have an affordable coverage option and qualifies for a “hardship exemption.”
 The following circumstances can qualify people for hardship exemptions:1

 A catastrophic plan provides the same essential benefits as the other health insurance plans created by the Affordable Care Act but requires a high deductible to be met before the plan pays for essential health benefits.
 However, the deductible does not have to be paid for the following:

 Primary care visits are visits to the enrollee’s doctor, or other healthcare provider, who serves as the principal point of consultation for healthcare services.
 Preventative care is the services provided to prevent illness or disease from occurring.

-Catastrophic plans should typically cost less than the entry-level Bronze Plan within the Affordable Care Act.
-However, catastrophic plans do not qualify for premium tax credits and cost-sharing reductions.1 Before enrolling in a catastrophic plan, an individual should confirm that he or she would not pay less for another qualified health plan that is eligible for premium tax credits and cost-sharing reductions.
+Catastrophic plans should typically cost less than the entry-level Bronze plans within the Affordable Care Act.
+However, catastrophic plans do not qualify for premium tax credits or cost-sharing reductions.2 Before enrolling in a catastrophic plan, an individual should confirm that he or she would not pay less for another qualified health plan that is eligible for premium tax credits and cost-sharing reductions.